 Quantity (volume) charge: Based on the actual amount of water used, measured in HCF's (hundred cubic feet).

-Service and demand charge: A bimonthly charge to cover the fixed cost of maintaining your meter, your account, and your basic water facilities.
+Service and demand (readiness to serve) charge: A bimonthly charge to cover the fixed cost of maintaining your meter, your account, and your basic water facilities.

 Current Water Rates and Charges